Do you want to be a Blue Devil? If so, you’ll need to submit strong Duke essays as part of your application.

 You’re also required to answer at least one short answer question.
 There are two more short answer questions that are optional for all applicants.

-If you apply to Duke via the Coalition Application, you’ll select one essay prompts to answer.
-For more information on how to ace your Coalition Application essay and an analysis of each prompt, check out our in-depth guide (coming soon!).
+If you apply to Duke via the Coalition Application, you’ll select one essay prompt to answer.
+For more information on how to ace your Coalition Application essay and an analysis of each prompt, check out our in-depth guide.

-If you apply to Duke via the Common Application, you’ll need to select one essay.
-For more information on how to craft an amazing Common Application essay and in-depth look at each prompt, check out our blog post dedicated to that very topic (coming soon!).
+If you apply to Duke via the Common Application, you’ll also need to select an essay prompt to answer.
+For more information on how to craft an amazing Common Application essay and in-depth look at each prompt, check out our blog post dedicated to that very topic.

 All Duke students are required to answer one short answer question for their Duke admissions essay.
 The short answer question you respond to is determined by which school within Duke you’re applying to.